hnsblnbrg/react-blog-project/README.md

 # Blog project

-A simple blog project written in React.
+A simple blog project written in React, using JSON server to store data.

 # Install dependencies